 With the pyruvate carboxylase reaction, we are able to metabolically fix CO2—just like plants!
 Before we try to claim Kyoto treaty credits for this ability, however, it is necessary to consider that the very same molecule of CO2 gets released again in the next step.
 The whole purpose of transient CO2 fixation is to enable this subsequent reaction, which is shown in slide 7.2.4.

 The active site of E. coli biotin carboxylase

 The pyruvate carboxylase reaction occurs in two separate steps, which in human metabolism are carried out in two distinct active sites of a single enzyme molecule.
 In E. coli, the two activities are found on separate enzyme molecules.
 The first enzyme activity is biotin carboxylase, which attaches CO2 to the coenzyme biotin.

-The figure (rendered from 3G8C.pdb) shows the location of the reactants, as well as several strategic amino acid residues, within the active site of the E. coli enzyme.
+The figure (rendered from 3G8C.pdb) shows the locations of the reactants, as well as of several strategic amino acid residues, within the active site of the E. coli enzyme.
 The reaction involves bicarbonate and ATP; the terminal phosphate group of ATP would fit into the space between ADP, arginine 292, and bicarbonate.
 The roles of arginine 338 and glutamate 296 are illustrated in the next slide.